 Dewi (38:35.398)

-I think the multiple was wrong.
-That was used.
+I think the multiple that was used was wrong.
 Yeah.

 Anke Huiskes (38:57.518)

 But now you’re running a new company again.
-So like that was like a very short period.
+So that was like a very short period.
 So can you tell us about maybe that moment and then what happened after?

 Dewi (39:07.462)

 Yes, the moment itself is of course very emotional.
-But I say what happened afterwards was that the transition period that I had foreseen versus what was then in the end agreed with the new company was shorter.
+But I say what happened afterward was that the transition period that I had foreseen versus what was then in the end agreed with the new company was shorter.

 The thing was that I did not anticipate that.
 That was, how you say, not so much that it was a surprise or something, but if you’re doing such a thing, as I said, I was already busy with it in 2021, thinking, informing customers, stuff like that.
 So informing potential buyers and stuff like that.
-So I did not really take into account
+So I did not really take into account how I saw the future.

 Anke Huiskes (40:27.022)